 The Belt and Road initiative, proposed by Chinese President Xi Jinping in 2013, refers to the Silk Road Economic Belt and the 21st Century Maritime Silk Road.
 The link between Yiwu to Tehran on the road is the latest move from the China-backed initiative to revive the ancient Silk Road that flourished a thousand years ago, and was used by traders from both the East and West.

-The Silk Road is the oldest overland trade route in the world, dating back to 5oo B.C.
-Chinese President Xi Jinping is bringing it to the 20th century in the fo
+It’s the oldest overland trade route in the world, a network dating back to the Fifth century B.C.
+Now China’s President Xi Jinping is bringing it into the 21st century under the name: “Belt…

 Story compiled with reporting by the by the Associated Press and CCTV.